chourave/soles/README.md

 boot repl -c
 ```

-To connect to a ClojureScript browser-based REPL, start it from the Clojure REPL
+To connect to a ClojureScript browser-based REPL, start it from the Clojure REPL.
-and point your browser to [localhost:3000](http://localhost:3000).
 ```clj
 (start-repl)
 ```
+You now need to point your browser to [localhost:3000](http://localhost:3000),
+and the REPL will go live in the command line.

 #### Build and install project jar file
 ```bash